bgctw/CrossInverts.jl/docs/src/example_vec.md

 Often, when one parameter is adjusted, this has consequences for other non-optimized parameters.
 Function [`get_case_problemupdater`](@ref) allows to provide a `ParameterUpdater` to take care.
-In this example, when optimizing parameter i, then parameter i2 is set to the same value.
+In this example, when optimizing parameter `i`, then parameter `i2` is set to the same value.

 ```@example doc